CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - reduce ban probability
 - maintain controlled access

+Phase-1 delivery handoff note:
+- The primary bot sends an inline button linking to the delivery bot.
+- Recommended format: `t.me/{delivery_bot_username}?start={delivery_token}`
+- The delivery bot receives the delivery token through `/start`, calls the backend delivery verification endpoint, and sends the file only if the token is valid and not already consumed.
+- The primary bot does not send the file directly.

 ### C.7.7 Duplicate Protection
 Definition:
 - duplicate request = same token + same telegram_user_id + same file within 30–60 seconds